Neo-Vincent/VortexStreamC/readme.md

+# A C implementation of 2-d vortex stream function
-this is a simple code for solve 2d vortex_stream problem, it providew also python API.
+* this is a simple code for solve 2d vortex_stream problem depending on laspack.
+* it provides also python API.